geoflows/D-Claw/README.md

 ```
 to get the local .m-files in the output's parent directory, myapplication/, to the top of your path (*ie.* Matlab will add the absolute path for ../ to the top of your path).

-####python
+#### python

 Python can alternatively be used to produce mapview 2d plots, using setplot.py and matplotlib.
 See [clawpack.org](http://www.clawpack.org) and [github/clawpack/visclaw](https://gihub.com/clawpack/visclaw) for more information about plotting with python.
-Note that v5.x python libraries may not be compatible with D-Claw v4.x output.
+Note that Clawpack's v5.x python libraries may not be compatible with D-Claw v4.x output.

 ## Development